cheind/gcsl/README.md

 <img src="./etc/cartpolenet_coop.gif" width="40%">
 </div>

+As may notice, the agent is currently not following the target velocities ideally.
+I suspect this is due to the current way of training, which just samples a specific velocity and then follows this velocity profile until the episode is over.
+I expect this to improve, when we also train with dynamic goals.

 ### Parallel environments

 The branch `parallel-ray-envs` hosts the same cartpole example but training is speed-up via [ray](https://www.ray.io/) primitives.
 In particular, environments rollouts are parallelized and trajectory results are incorporated on the fly.
 The parallel version is roughly **35% faster** than the sequential one.
 Its currently not merged with main, since it requires a bit more code to digest.